CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 weight: 770
 toc: 3
 ---
 Cumulus Linux enables <span style="background-color:#F5F5DC">[ECMP](## "Equal Cost Multi Path")</span> by default.
-Load sharing occurs automatically for all IPv4 and IPv6 routes with multiple installed next hops.
+Load sharing occurs automatically for IPv4 and IPv6 routes with multiple installed next hops.
+The hardware or the routing protocol configuration determines the maximum number of routes for which load sharing occurs.

 ## How Does ECMP Work?